 31. Use a softer shade

 Pale painted Shaker cabinetry sitting on a classic random flag farmhouse stone floor is a classic combination for a smart country kitchen.

 A classic range cooker (this is from Everhot) brings the country spirit – here updated in pure white for a fresh, contemporary feel.

 Add simple but stylish metallic knobs and cup handles and cool white tops to complete the look.

-Natural earth tones and textures have been a big trend for 2020/21 so this Harvey Maria Northmore Fired Terracotta flooring, with its warm heritage colour pigment and authentic patina, works beautifully in a rustic country kitchen.
+Natural earth tones and textures have been a big trend for 2020/21 so this Harvey Maria Northmore Fired Terracotta flooring, with its warm heritage color pigment and authentic patina, works beautifully in a country kitchen.